nvh95/react-advanced-2022/slides.md

 Let’s ask your friends, your colleagues and your network what project should change to be more usable.
 After a while when your project gets more attention, watch out for the Issues and Discussion tabs -->

 ---

+# Monitor Issues and Pull Requests

+- You know your software is being used when people start to report issues and send pull requests
+- Have Issue and Pull Request templates
+- Reproduction is the most important one
+- Use labels, milestones, GitHub Actions

+---